oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 :Primary key: moldable_job_id, resource_id
 :Index fields: moldable_job_id

-This table keeps information for jobs on which resources they were scheduled.
+This table keeps informations for jobs on which resources they were scheduled.

 *queues*